-Brian Pokorny is a Managing Partner of SV Angel.
+Brian Pokorny is a General Partner of SV Angel.
 Prior to this, he was at Airbnb, where he joined via an acquisition of DailyBooth/Batch.
-DailyBooth was a venture backed start-up that Brian led for 3 years as their CEO.
+DailyBooth was a venture backed social media start-up that Brian led for 3 years as their CEO.
 Before this, Brian was a partner at SV Angel with David Lee and Ron Conway upon the launch of the firm.
 Prior to SV Angel he was a founding team member and partner at Baseline Ventures, a leading seed-stage investment firm.
-Before joining Baseline, Brian spent 3.5 years at Google within various positions in the Content Partnerships team and Direct Sales Organization.
+Before joining Baseline, Brian spent close to 4 years at Google within various positions in the Content Partnerships team and Direct Sales Organization.
 Before this, he had various roles within sales operations and finance at Juniper Networks, TIBCO Software, and Applied Materials.
 Brian graduated with a degree in Operations and Management Information Systems from Santa Clara University.
-Brian's first angel investment was in Twitter and he is also a personal angel investor in Twitter, Square, OMGPOP (Acquired by Zynga), Tweetdeck (Acquired by Twitter), DailyBooth (Acquired by Airbnb), Milo (Acquired by eBay), Chomp (Acquired by Apple) and others.
+Brian's first angel investment was in Twitter and he is also a personal angel investor in Square, OMGPOP (Acquired by Zynga), Tweetdeck (Acquired by Twitter), Milo (Acquired by eBay), Chomp (Acquired by Apple) and others.
 Brian has advisory positions with Ooyala (Acquired by Telstra), Rupture (Acquired by EA).
 At SV Angel, Brian has also originated investments in companies such as Instacart, Patreon, Mesosphere, Credit Karma, and foursquare.

-Robert Pollak is a Partner at SV Angel.
+Robert Pollak is a General Partner at SV Angel.
 He joined in 2011 and is responsible for all aspects of running the firm.
 At SV Angel, Robert has originated investments in and works particularly closely with Fundbox, iCracked and Dronebase.
 He has spoken at international conferences including Techcrunch Europe and OpenAir Berlin.
-Prior to SV Angel, Robert worked at Morgan Stanley in the Private Wealth Management group.
-At Morgan Stanley, he focused on working with high net worth individuals in venture capital space and entrepreneurs with liquidity events.
-Prior to Morgan Stanley, he worked at Arnold & Porter LLP on large-scale M&A transactions in their anti-trust group.
+Prior to SV Angel, Robert worked for a multi-family office within Morgan Stanley, that focused on VCs, late-stage technology companies, and entrepreneurs.
+He also worked at Arnold & Porter LLP on large-scale M&A transactions in their anti-trust group.
 Robert graduated from the University of Virginia with a B.A. in Economics and Foreign Affairs.

 Ron Conway is a founder of SV Angel.
 Ron has been an active angel investor since the mid 90’s.
 He was the Founder and Managing Partner of the Angel Investors LP funds (1998-2005).
 He was included in 2010’s Vanity Fair 100 most influential people in the Information Age.
 He was awarded Best Angel at The 2009 TechCrunch Crunchies Awards.
 He was named #13 in Forbes Magazine Midas list of top "deal-makers" in 2011.
 Ron was with National Semiconductor Corporation in marketing positions (1973-1979), Altos Computer Systems as a co-founder, President and CEO (1979-1990) and took Altos public on Nasdaq in 1982 and served as CEO of Personal Training Systems (PTS) (1991-1995).
 PTS was acquired by SmartForce/SkillSoft (Nasdaq SKIL).

-Philanthropically, Ron is a Board Member of the Salesforce.com Foundation, and member of the UCSF Medical Center Chancellor's Advisory Board in SF, and is active in fundraising for the UCSF Benioff Children's Hospital, College Track, Sandy Hook Promise-Newtown CT, Americans for Responsible Solutions-Gabby Giffords, Smart Tech Challenges Foundation, and the THORN Foundation.
+Philanthropically, Ron is a Board Member of the Salesforce.com Foundation, a member of the UCSF Medical Center Chancellor's Advisory Board in SF, and is active in fundraising for the UCSF Benioff Children's Hospital, College Track, Sandy Hook Promise-Newtown CT, Americans for Responsible Solutions-Gabby Giffords, Smart Tech Challenges Foundation, and the THORN Foundation.
 Ron is an advocate for technology companies and civic engagement in San Francisco and founder of sf.citi (San Francisco's tech-backed civic organization).
 Ron is also an advocate for immigration reform and a co-founder of FWD.US.